1976 – 2017

 Forever in our hearts.

-Effingham CC Members and Friends
+Effingham CC Members

 “Our Club has lost a truly great man, we have all lost a truly great friend.
 He owned the finest and hardest square cut you will ever see, that shot made my Saturday each week.
 We spoke only last week about our “project” of getting the team from Fullers Div 3 to The Championship, he was committed to everything Effingham, he had unfinished business.
 I can’t thank him enough for providing me with the alternative option on the pitch, the sensible guiding option.
 He was brilliant with all the young talent we have, gently nurturing, guiding and advising them whether it was with bat or ball, he wanted us to grow as a club.
 Mark was a proper cricket traditionalist, play hard, play fair but play straight lads (we always failed with that part) and drink beer in the bar afterwards!
 My deepest sympathies and condolences go to Dawn, Sophie, George, Bob, Rose, Andrew and Hannah in these sad times, we are here for you at any time.
 Mark you will be forever missed.”